Matstah/atcn_project/Project/controller/README.md

 The dpi probability decides how likely a flow gets selected with the first (internal!)
 SYN packet.
 The *sniff_controller* logs the chosen flows.

 ##### Port Knocking:
 The *firewall_controller* sets up a port knocking tracker on the switch via table entries.
-The timeout defines the maximal time a _kocker_ can take in between knocks.
+The timeout defines the maximal time a _knocker_ can take in between knocks.

 All UDP traffic, that can not pass the stateful firewall will be dropped by the firewall, independently of these settings.